Financing a Casita

 Home improvement

 This is not a specific kind of loan.
 Instead, you can use the money for home improvement, repair, or maintenance.
-This includes constructing a new ADU on your property.
+This includes constructing a new casita on your property.

 If you’re not sure which loan is right for you, contact a lending provider for more guidance.
 Below is a list of lending providers.
 These providers also offer low-interest loans to residents who meet certain criteria.